bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 First things first, the ability to use community plugins is locked off behind a specific configuration option.
 You'll find this option under Settings -> Community Plugins -> Safe Mode.
 This does come with the caveat that community plugins do have the ability to access resources on the target device; so a degree of caution is required.

-Once enable, you are free to browse, install and enable community plugins.
+Once enable, you are free to browse, install and enable community plugins by clicking the 'Browse' button, as indicated.
 The following screenshot shows the flow on how to access/adjust these settings:

+Browse for and install 'Obsidian Git'; post installation ensure you click the 'enable' button to turn on the plugin (all plugins, that I have tried this far, do not enable by default and wait for the user confirmation in this regard).
+Post installation, you should see the following if searching for the plugin again (that confirms installation is successful):